BuilderStorm & BIM Level 2 Compliance

 David Lawrence – BuilderStorm – CEO & Co-Founder

 As expected, our BIM solution comes with all the functionality you can expect from our Project Drawings feature, allowing you to share the file, make comments, revisions and track the file activity, users who have viewed, commented and revised the document.

 What is BIM?

-Building Information Modelling – or BIM – is all about providing a common platform that all parties involved with a project can use to work collaboratively from start to finish.
+Building Information Modelling – or BIM – is all about providing a common platform known as a Common Data Environment (CDE) that all parties involved with a project can use to work collaboratively from start to finish.